jacksonh1/facs_analysis_Jackson/README.md

 After installing these modules, be sure to restart the notebook kernel to make sure the modules are available.

-*Written by*: Venkatesh Sivaraman, February 2019, adapted from scripts by Dustin Whitney and Theresa Hwang
+*Written by*: Venkatesh Sivaraman, February 2019, adapted from scripts by Dustin Whitney and Theresa Hwang<br>
+*modified by*: Jackson Halpin, April 2021